CryptechTest/minetest_tsm_railcorridors/README.md

 * Current version 0.8.0

-Minetest mod for adding corridors with rails and wood constructions similar to Minecraft.
+Minetest mod for adding underground corridors with rails and wood constructions with a few treasure chests now and then.
+Optional Treasurer support is available for adding treasures from various mods.
-If the Treasurer mod is installed, chests with some random cheap stuff sometimes appear.

 Use the advanced settings to finetune the railway corridors.